Everyone has an innate need to be connected to the Earth somehow.

 It is particularly ignorant to the currents of reality that are co-occurring and accruing within and around all of us currently.
 (Say that 5 times fast)

-With the current trajectory of change in our world, climate, and minds we are being pushed more together than we ever have before.
-We're definitely not being pushed away from one another.
+With the current trajectory of change in our world, climate, and minds we are being pushed more together, psychologically and geographically speaking, than we ever have before.
+We're definitely not being pushed away from one another, at least on a meta-speaking level.
 So:

 "Nature must not win the game, but she cannot lose.
 And whenever the conscious mind clings to hard and fast concepts and gets caught in its own rules and regulations - as is unavoidable and of the essence of civilized consciousness - nature pops up with her inescapable demands."